 After all of this hard work, one would like to think that it’s gonna last.
 The reality is, that unless you make frequent reference (we are talking several times each day), to your new classroom contract it’s likely to evaporate into insignificance.

-Link your classroom contract to you classroom reward system and reward your students for upholding thier committment to the classroom contract.
+Link your classroom contract to you classroom reward system and reward your students for upholding their commitment to the classroom contract.

 For more tips, ideas, and resources to support classroom management, read our blog5 Steps to Using Classroom Reward Systems in a Meaningful Way.